 - opened up new hiking and cycling routes.

-During the six years that the project existed, the MOST project has shown how great is the need for people to cooperate with each other across borders.
+During the five years that the project existed, the MOST project has shown how great is the need for people to cooperate with each other across borders.
 By broadening their horizons, participants changed themselves and therefore changed the world around them, and this ultimately turned out to be a good job for Belarus.